 - a.
 Entry cards are available from NGC Headquarters, but other formats may be used. - b.
 The entry cards of all blue ribbon-winning exhibits must be signed and dated by an NGC Accredited Judge on the judging panel. - c.
 All non-blue ribbon exhibits scoring 90+ points must be so designated on the entry card, and signed and dated by an NGC Accredited Judge on the judging panel. - d.
-All other entry cards must be marked with a check, hole punch or other mark to note that the exhibit was judged by an NGC Accredited Judge or Student Judge on the judging panel. - 4.
+All other entry cards must be marked with a check, hole punch or other mark to note the exhibit was judged. - 4.
 All exhibits eligible for ribbons and NGC Top Exhibitor Awards must be the work of one individual, with the following exceptions: - a.
-Horticulture Division: Club Competition classes for Displays - b.
+Horticulture Division: Club Competition classes for Displays. - b.
 Design Division: Club Competition classes for Functional Tables for four or more, Floor Designs, Vignettes and Companion classes - c.
 Education Division: All Education exhibits - d.
 Botanical Arts Division: Gardens - 5.
 All exhibits within a section must be judged by the same Scales of Points.